stadid/webcontrol/README.md

 • Built-in L2TP/IPsec (PSK) VPN client for remote access to the program's web interface.

-• Ability to change all available settings of the controller and heat generator (experimental function for experienced users).
+• Allows changing all available (in ebusd configuration) settings for the controller and heat generator (experimental function for advanced users).

 • Export of available controller settings to a TXT file.